crahan/HolidayHackChallenge2021/docs/easter_eggs.md

 ## Castle Artwork

 It looks like [last year's artwork](https://n00.be/HolidayHackChallenge2020/easter_eggs/#castle-artwork), which is cut from a single image, is still hanging on the walls in Santa's castle.
-If you download all the textures from `https://2021.kringlecon.com/textures/art/f{1-39}.png`, you can recreate a [painting](https://riseoftheguardians.fandom.com/wiki/Jack_Frost_(The_Guardians_of_Childhood)?file=JackFrost-PicBookWJ.jpg) of Jack Frost.
+If you [download](./tools/misc/get_artwork.sh) all the textures from `https://2021.kringlecon.com/textures/art/f{1-39}.png`, you can recreate [this painting](https://riseoftheguardians.fandom.com/wiki/Jack_Frost_(The_Guardians_of_Childhood)?file=JackFrost-PicBookWJ.jpg) of Jack Frost.

 ![Artwork puzzle](./img/misc/artwork_puzzle.png)